thma/LtuPatternFactory/README.md

 Note how the explicit `env`parameter is threaded through the recursive eval calls.
 This is needed to have the environment avalailable for variable lookup at any recursive call depth.

-If we now bind `env` to a value as in the following snippet it is used as an imutable singleton within the recursive evaluation of `eval exp env`.
+If we now bind `env` to a value as in the following snippet it is used as an immutable singleton within the recursive evaluation of `eval exp env`.

 ```haskell
 main = do